JonKerridge/GPP_Library/README.md

-The folder CSPm_FDR_Defintions contains a number of files containing the CSPm scripts that can be checked by the FDR tool to shows deadlock and livelock freedom of the main library components and also how some newroks are refinements of others.
+The folder CSPm_FDR_Defintions contains a number of files containing the CSPm scripts that can be checked by the FDR tool to shows deadlock and livelock freedom of the main library components and also how some neworks are refinements of others.